-One strategy for achieving this is to route a signal directly to an output bus and, via an Aux, to a physical output, to the external processor's input.
-The processors output is connected to a physical Pyramix input and routed to an input strip.
-The strip mode must be set to the bus used as the source.
-Then use impulse sounds, clicks, rimshots etc. to aid manual adjustment of the delay compensation.
+One strategy for achieving this is to route a signal directly to an Output Bus and, via a physical output from a second Output Bus, to the external processor's input.
+The processor's output is connected to a physical Pyramix input and routed to an input strip.
+The strip mode must be set to the Bus used as the source.
+Then you can use impulse sounds, clicks, rimshots etc. to aid manual adjustment of the delay compensation by comparing the direct sound with the sound returning from the external processor.